ezKEa/aagl-gtk-on-nix/README.md

   inputs = {
     # Other inputs
     aagl.url = "github:ezKEa/aagl-gtk-on-nix";
+    # Or, if you follow Nixkgs release 23.11:
+    # aagl.url = "github:ezKEa/aagl-gtk-on-nix/release-23.11";
     aagl.inputs.nixpkgs.follows = "nixpkgs"; # Name of nixpkgs input you want to use };